T0T02002/pbt/hypothesis/remove_smallest/README.md

-# Remove least element from a list
+# Remove the least element from a list

 We are assigned with this programming task in Python: write a function that takes as input a non-empty list of integers, and removes from it all the occurrences of its least element.